Support, guidance & advice for todays primary carers

 TYPES OF CARE

 Caring extends beyond just physical care.
 It can involve physical personal care and assistance such as dressing, lifting, showering, feeding or providing transport.
-However, it can also involve care of a supervisory nature, such as helping the person they are caring for to be organised, reminding them to attend appointments, dealing with emergencies, and ensuring they are safe from harm.
+However, it can also involve care of a supervisory nature.
+This could be helping the person they are caring for to be organised, reminding them to attend appointments, dealing with emergencies, and ensuring they are safe from harm.

 One of the things all carers and the people they care for have in common is being in a care relationship.
 Care relationships can be long term, such as caring for a person with lifelong disability or chronic conditions such as dementia, or short term, such as caring for a person with a temporary medical condition.